huangwb8/m2w/README.md

 ## Background

-> Recently, [WordPressXMLRPCTools](https://github.com/zhaoolee/WordPressXMLRPCTools) had been recommanded as an alternative platform for the WordPress blog management, which is based on Github Actions similar to Hexo.
+> Recently, [WordPressXMLRPCTools](https://github.com/zhaoolee/WordPressXMLRPCTools) has been recommanded as an alternative platform for the WordPress blog management, which is based on Github Actions similar to Hexo.
 Thanks for jobs from [cye](https://github.com/cye18)!

 Recently I started to play WordPress blog.
 I've use [Typora](https://github.com/typora) for nearly 2 years, so I hope I can edit my blogs locally via [Typora](https://github.com/typora).
 Also, the content of some old blogs might change, and I don't want to update them step by step with WordPress dashboard.
 So, I just looked for **an easy-to-use tool for automatical upload & update of  markdown** with minimum operation in WordPress dashboard.